ashton6student/ece445/Arduino Files/README.md

 ## Project Overview

-This project contains multiple Arduino-based applications designed to interface with sensors, buttons, and servos on ESP32 devices.
-The main focus is to control servo movements and read joystick inputs, with the data being transmitted via serial communication.
+This folder contains various Arduino-based test sketches used throughout the development of the VR glove system.
+Each subfolder represents a different development or testing checkpoint.
+While several sketches were created for experimenting with sensor inputs, BLE, and motor control, the current active version is located in the `ece445Arduino5` folder.

 ### Components: